tejadaR/AREA/README.md

  - **Airport Flexibility**: User is able to input an airport to analyze.
 It is able to be configured for any runway configuration.
  - **Output**: run information (feature importances, airport info, random forest info) is written to 3 files with a run ID number.

+Scala, JDK, and sbt are required.
 To deploy the GUI with all dependencies included, use:

  - sbt assembly

 in the project's root folder.
+Then run with:

+ - java -jar /path/AREA-assembly-2.X.jar

 ## Development Instructions
 Required: